 Market to them - We also use sophisticated email software to draw real estate agents' attention to our listings.
 Send copies of our brochures to agents who are working with prospects shopping in your home's price range.

 Press Easy Button - We work to make it as easy as possible for them to show our listings.
 We turn on the lights, put brochures and feature signs out, pick up newspapers out of the driveway.
 They press The Easy Button if we do it right.
 It's a people business.
 By helping them succeed we succeed.

 For most of us, our home is our biggest investment.
 When it's time to sell, get the value you deserve with the help of a professional real estate agent.
-If you'd like to discuss the possibility of one of our agents listing your home, please call us at 843-849-3300 or contact us anytime.
+If you'd like to discuss the possibility of our team selling, please call us at 843-849-3300 or email us below.